 Assessment Institute Free Webinar Series

-The Assessment Institute will host complimentary Zoom-based 60-minute webinars throughout the year featuring national leaders discussing how the RARE Model cultivates collaborative assessment relationships.
+The Assessment Institute will host complimentary Zoom-based 60-minute webinars throughout the year featuring leaders from the Learning Improvement Community, whose purpose is to promote student learning improvement.
 These webinars are open to anyone in the higher education community.

-This season's Assessment Institute free webinar series is sponsored by Xitracs™ by Concord USA, Inc.
+This season's Assessment Institute Free Webinar Series is sponsored by Nuventive.

 Webinar Schedule and Descriptions